Ezra Mam

-Ezra Mam (born 31 January 2003) is an Australian professional rugby league footballer who played as a for Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+Ezra Mam (born 31 January 2003) is an Australian professional rugby league footballer who plays as a for Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.

 Background

 Ezra Alam Eric Tom Amber-Mam was born in Sydney into a family of Aboriginal descent from Far North Queensland (Kuku Yalanji).
 He moved to Queensland at a young age, grew up in Ipswich and played junior rugby league for the Goodna Eagles.
 Mam attended Ambrose Treacy College in Indooroopilly, Brisbane and played rugby union for their 1st XV team.
 At the age of thirteen, Mam accepted an offer to participate in the Brisbane Broncos' rugby league development system.

 Career

 Early career

 Mam won the Rookie of the Year in the 2021 Intrust Super Cup season while playing for Souths Logan Magpies finishing the season with thirteen tries, eight try assists and seven goals in just eleven games.